michaelgrosner/tribeca/README.md

 If you want to generate your own certificate see [SSL for internal usage](http://www.akadia.com/services/ssh_test_certificate.html).

 In case you really want to use plain HTTP, remove the files `server.crt` and `server.key` inside `dist/sslcert` folder.

+### Databases

+Each currency pair of each exchange will use a different sqlite database file.

+All database files are located at `/data/db/K.*.db`, where `*` is the identifier with format `exchange.base_currency.quote_currency`; it is located outside the application path to survive reinstalls and wild `rm -rf path/to/K`.

+You can copy any `.db` file to another machine when migrating or as a backup.

+If a database file do not exists, the application will create it on boot; otherwise, it will load it and reuse it.

 ### Charts